matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/docs-contribution/add-resources.md

 ## Adding content resources

-We cannot promise to cover all aspects of zkSync so we attempt to highlight some of the community's outstanding resources such as videos, tutorials, articles etc.
+We cannot promise to cover all aspects of zkSync so we will attempt to highlight some of the community's outstanding resources such as videos, tutorials, articles etc.

 If you believe that a content resource should be added to a page, be free to recommend its addition.